teixeluis/clustered-heating-controller/README.md

 }
 ```

-`HeatMode` is the only mandatory parameter, and it specifies if the heater will be running in thermostat mode
+Parameters:

+ * `HeatMode:` it specifies the mode of operation of the heater (mantadory).
+    * 0 - OFF.
+Used to turn the heater off;
+    * 1 - Thermostat Mode.
+Maintain the temperature around the provided TargetTemperature.
+    * 2 - Power Mode.
+In this mode the heater does not track a specific target temperature.
+Instead it stays permanently on at a given power level.
+ * `TargetTemperature:` the temperature set point to keep the room at.
+ * `Duration`: a given time limit (in hours) for the heater to operate.
+After this time the heater turns off automatically;
+ * `HeatLevel`: the power level at which to operate.
+It can take one of the following values:
+    * 0 - no heating, only the fan recirculating air;
+    * 1 - half power setting (approx. 1000 Watts)
+    * 2 - full power setting (approx. 2000 Watts)

-or power mode.
-All other parameters are optional and context dependent.
+Apart from the HeatMode, all other parameters are optional and context dependent.

-As such, if we want to run the heater in **thermostat mode**  we need to pass the following payload:
+For example, if we want to run the heater in **thermostat mode**  we need to pass the following payload:

 ```
 {